iqbalpa/belajar-analisis-data-dengan-python/README.md

 This is a simple dashboard to display the data from the [day.csv](../data/day.csv) file.

-## Usage
+## How to run

-1. Clone the repository
+1. Install packages: `pip install -r requirements.txt`
-2. Run notebook with run all
+2. Run the dashboard: `streamlit run app.py`
-3. Run streamlit dashboard